arnabb3/personal-portfolio/Reservation_Cancellations/README.md

 The logarithmic model was created and tested in logarithmic {regression algorithim.rmd} <br>
 The random forest algorithm was created in {Random_Forest_Algorithm.ipynb} <br>

-Data Dictionary for MLDataset.csv <br>
+## Data Dictionary for MLDataset.csv

-Filter by Cuisine and itll show a bar graph which indicates a bar graph which <br>

 long_trip: A boolean on whether or not the Sum of the number of weekday and weekend nights were greater than 2 <br>
 lead_time: How many days in advance a customer booked a hotel room <br>
 avg_price_per_room: The average price of the hotel room.
-It can be subject to change depending on the month and othr circumstances <br>
+It can be subject to change depending on the month and other circumstances <br>
 month: The numbered month in which the hotel room was booked <br>
 prev_show_rate: if they had previous bookings, then its the percentage of time they have commited.
 If they do not have previous bookings, then it defaults to 0.5 <br>

-Data Dictionary for Hotel_Reservations_finalclean.txt
+## Data Dictionary for Hotel_Reservations_finalclean.txt
 adult_no: Number of Adults who are listed in the hotel reservation <br>
 child_no: Number of Children who are listed in the hotel reservation <br>
 weekend_nights_no: Number of Weekdays the hotel room was booked for <br>